simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-03-07
+<br />**Date image released:**  2024-03-08
-<br />**This image is owned by:**  Michael Seeley
+<br />**This image is owned by:**  Robert Gendler
-<br />**Title of the image:**  The Crew-8 Nebula
+<br />**Title of the image:**  The Tarantula Zone
-<br />**Description for the image:**  Not the James Webb Space Telescope's latest view of a distant galactic nebula, this cloud of gas and dust dazzled spacecoast skygazers on March 3.
-The telephoto snapshot was taken minutes after the launch of a Falcon 9 rocket on the SpaceX Crew-8 mission, to the International Space Station.
-It captures plumes and exhaust from the separated first and second stage, a drifting Rorschach pattern in dark evening skies.
-The bright spot near bottom center within the stunning terrestrial nebulosity is the second stage engine firing to carry 4 humans to space in the Crew Dragon spacecraft Endeavour.
-In sharp silhouette just above it is the Falcon 9 first stage booster orienting itself for return to a landing zone at Cape Canaveral, planet Earth.
-This reuseable first stage booster was making its first flight.
-But the Crew Dragon Endeavour capsule has flown humans to low Earth orbit and back again 4 times before.
-Endeavour, as a name for a spacecraft, has also seen reuse, christening retired Space Shuttle Endeavour and the Apollo 15 command module.
+<br />**Description for the image:**  The Tarantula Nebula, also known as 30 Doradus, is more than a thousand light-years in diameter, a giant star forming region within nearby satellite galaxy the Large Magellanic Cloud.
+About 180 thousand light-years away, it's the largest, most violent star forming region known in the whole Local Group of galaxies.
+The cosmic arachnid sprawls across this magnificent view, an assembly of image data from large space- and ground-based telescopes.
+Within the Tarantula (NGC 2070), intense radiation, stellar winds, and supernova shocks from the central young cluster of massive stars cataloged as R136 energize the nebular glow and shape the spidery filaments.
+Around the Tarantula are other star forming regions with young star clusters, filaments, and blown-out bubble-shaped clouds.
+In fact, the frame includes the site of the closest supernova in modern times, SN 1987A, at lower right.
+The rich field of view spans about 2 degrees or 4 full moons in the southern constellation Dorado.
+But were the Tarantula Nebula closer, say 1,500 light-years distant like the Milky Way's own star forming Orion Nebula, it would take up half the sky.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/Crew-8image0.jpeg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/Tarantula-HST-ESO-Webb-LL.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).